pikakid98/decluttertube/README.md

 `CleanSideBar` Cleans pointless categories from the YouTube sidebar

-`DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown [[Known to cause issues]](https://github.com/Git-Pikakid98/decluttertube#1)
+`DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown [[Known to cause issues] *1](https://github.com/Git-Pikakid98/decluttertube#1)

-`FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown [[Known to cause issues]](https://github.com/Git-Pikakid98/decluttertube#2)
+`FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown [[Known to cause issues] *2](https://github.com/Git-Pikakid98/decluttertube#2)

 `IJustWannaJam` Removes pointless fluff from YouTube Music